grisu/gricli/src/main/resources/help/globals/queue.md

 To see a list of queues use the 'print queues command'.

 You can only submit jobs to queues assigned to your group.
-To view the available to groups use the 'print groups' command.
+To view the available groups use the 'print groups' command.
 To view the queues available for a specific groups use the command 'print queues <group>'

 To see which queues support a particular application package use the command 'print package <application_package>'.